 An individual or couple’s first visit to see an infertility specialist can make some patients quite nervous.
 After all, deciding to start a family is a big decision, which can become an even bigger decision if fertility treatments are added to the mix.
-In order to prepare for your first visit, or to better understand your treatment up until this point, here is a review of some of the vocabulary that is commonly used at fertility offices.
+In order to prepare for your first visit, or to better understand your treatment up until this point, here is a review of some of the fertility terms commonly used at fertility offices.

 At your first visit, the doctor will likely recommend several ways to assess you and/or your partner’s fertility.
 These include:

-Assessment of Ovarian Reserve: Ovarian reserve refers to the number of eggs (or oocytes, in medical terms) that a woman has remaining in her ovaries.
-A woman is born with a certain number of eggs; each month, the body recruits multiple eggs to grow and eventually releases one egg (or two, in the case of twins!).
+Ovarian reserve refers to the number of eggs (or oocytes, in medical terms) that a woman has remaining in her ovaries.
+A woman is born with a certain number of eggs.
+Each month, the body recruits multiple eggs to grow and eventually releases one egg (or two, in the case of twins!).
 The remaining recruited eggs fade away and are lost.
 Naturally, as a woman ages, the number of eggs left in the ovary decreases.
 In certain conditions, the rate of egg loss can be accelerated, leading to unexpected infertility and even menopause.
 The following are ways to assess Ovarian Reserve:

 - Anti-mullerian hormone (AMH): This is a blood test that checks the level of the AMH hormone, which has multiple functions in the body.
 It is produced by the resting egg follicles; therefore, we expect the AMH level to be higher in women with good ovarian reserve and lower in women with diminished ovarian reserve.

 - Antral Follicle Count (AFC): The term AFC refers to the number of small follicles that are ready to be recruited to grow for that given month.
 We can determine the AFC by doing a transvaginal ultrasound at the beginning of a woman’s cycle.
 A higher AFC is a sign of good ovarian reserve.